DariushStony/docker-basics/README.md

     using a tool called _hypervisor_

-A Hypervisor is a software used to create and manage virtual machine.
+A Hypervisor is software used to create and manage virtual machines.

 Hypervisors: